nunull/nodeache/README.md

 A static-webpage-generator based on node.js using mustaches, markdown and JSON.

-* Realtime editing.
+* Realtime editing
-* Publishing via FTP.
+* Publishing via FTP

 Installation
 ------------